Blog

 How often plans change

-How connected headcount is to revenue
+How tightly headcount is tied to revenue

 Whether runway is tight or comfortable